usaid-cs/yesterday-i-learned/random.md

 - Crab sticks are also called [seafood extenders](https://google.com/search?q=seafood+extender)
 - "According to the United States Department of Agriculture National Nutrient Database, (crab sticks) contains about 76% water, 15% protein, 6.85% carbohydrate, and 0.9% fat."
 - Toyota is [still making sewing machines](http://gb.home-sewing.com/en_gb/).
 Toyoda started it in 1946, after the motor corporation.
-- [The fact that smoke calms bees has been known since ancient times](https://en.wikipedia.org/wiki/Bee_smoker); however, the scientific explanation was unknown until the 20th century and is still not fully understood.
 - [The Nash Equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium): in Game Theory, if all players have nothing to gain by changing their strategies.
 Bitcoin achieved such an equilibrium with its miners.
 - Korea is named after [高麗](https://en.wikipedia.org/wiki/Goryeo), in turn from [高句麗](https://zh.wikipedia.org/zh-hk/%E9%AB%98%E5%8F%A5%E4%B8%BD), pronounced "GOlia".
 - North Korea, on the other hand, calls itself [朝鮮](https://en.wikipedia.org/wiki/Joseon) ("JIUsan"), the dynasty after 高麗.